K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Confronting his feelings toward Song Hwa, Ahn Chi Hong (Kim Jun Han) failed to have his feelings reciprocated.
 But, he did not dwell on the rejection.

 As Joon Hwan’s love interest, Ik Soon (Kwak Sun Young) embodies the perfect woman who successfully tamed the uptight surgeon who used to serial date.
-The rest of the actors who played as hospital staff members contributed nuanced portrayals no matter how small their parts are.
-Of course, we won’t miss the adorable Woo Joo (Kim Joon), who captured his on-screen’s dad Ik Joon’s charm like he is really his son.
+The rest of the actors who played hospital staff members contributed nuanced portrayals no matter how small their parts were.
+Of course, we won’t miss the adorable Woo Joo (Kim Joon), who captured his on-screen dad Ik Joon’s charm like he is really his son.

 hospital playlist

-Likewise, the small appearances from patients treated in the series draw lingering impressions of hope and gratitude.
-A few scenes put the viewer on a weep fest, but the tears are the kind that makes you feel good.
-Especially since there are patient stories that ran from the beginning to the end of the series.
+Likewise, the small appearances of patients treated in the series draw lingering impressions of hope and gratitude.
+A few scenes put the viewer on a weep fest, but the tears are the kind that make you feel good.
+Especially since there are patient stories that run from the beginning to the end of the series.

 Old characters in medical drama have been infamous for portraying hateful villains.
 The seasoned actors invited in Hospital Playlist adorably veer away from that notion.